Skip to contents

 1. Long-horizon forecasting

-For some problems, it is necessary to forecast long horizons.
+In some cases, it is necessary to forecast long horizons.
 Here “long horizons” refer to predictions that exceed more than two seasonal periods.
-For instance, this means predicting more than 48 hours ahead for hourly data, and more than 7 days for daily data.
-The specific definition of “long horizon” varies according to the frequency of the data.
+For example, this would mean forecasting more than 48 hours ahead for hourly data or more than 7 days for daily data.
+The specific definition of “long horizon” varies depending on the data frequency.

-TimeGPT features a specialized model designed for long-horizon forecasting.
-This model is trained to predict far into the future, where the uncertainty increases as the forecast extends further.
-Here we’ll explain how to use the long horizon model of TimeGPT.
+There is a specialized TimeGPT model designed for long-horizon forecasting, which is trained to predict far into the future, where the uncertainty increases as the forecast extends further.
+Here we will explain how to use the long horizon model of TimeGPT via nixtlar.

 2. Load data